ujitkumar1/ujitkumar1/README.md

 ## 🎓 Education

-Bachelor of Science in Data Science and Applications: 🎓 (IIT Madras) Dec.
+Bachelor of Science in Data Science and Applications, 🎓 (IIT Madras) Dec.
 2020 – Dec.
 2024